 Where: The Museum of Contemporary Art, 220 E. Chicago Ave., 312-397-4010

 Family Day is a monthly program for kids and their grownups.
 Enjoy free admission while taking part in workshops, open studio sessions, gallery tours, and performances, all designed and led by Chicago artists.
 This month, the past, present, and future collide: color history, dress yourself for the future, and make an audio time capsule.
+Details

 About the Museum

 We aim to be an innovative and compelling center of contemporary art where the public can directly experience the work and ideas of living artists and understand the historical, social, and cultural context of the art of our time.

 We boldly interweave exhibitions, performances, collections, and educational programs to excite and challenge our visitors.
 We also strive to engage a diverse audience, create a sense of community, and provide a place for contemplation, stimulation, and discussion about contemporary art and culture.

 In 1964, a group of collectors, art dealers, artists, art critics, and architects united under the belief that the city of Chicago deserved a great contemporary art museum that was dedicated to exploring the new.
 The institution’s founders originally conceived of the museum as a Kunsthalle, or a noncollecting “art hall” that organized and hosted temporary exhibitions of new and experimental artists.

 Since opening in 1967, in a small building at 237 East Ontario Street the museum has featured the work of emerging artists, many of whom would go on to influential careers.
 The founders and staff sought to nurture experimentation and “collaboration among practitioners of today’s many-faceted art expressions” and to amplify the innovative exhibitions with “lectures, symposia, roundtable discussions, films and musical performances.”
 From day one the museum took an interdisciplinary approach.